 One of the big challenges in this space was to create a zone for laundry that was functional, but that was out of the way, since the room is the major traffic route in and out of the house.
 The last thing you want is to be tripping over piles of clothing trying to get the kids off to school in the morning, or getting clean laundry mixed with dirty boots!

-We found wall mounted drying racks that can be closed up flush to the wall or opened out over the counter top to hang clothes to dry.
-We also mounted a rod to the top of the cabinet to add the option of hanging clothing like dress shirts etc…that need to be ironed or steamed.
+We found wall-mounted drying racks that can be closed up flush to the wall or opened out over the countertop to hang clothes to dry.
+We also mounted a brass curtain rod to the top of the cabinet to add the option of hanging clothing like dress shirts etc…that need to be ironed or steamed.
 You can reconfigure the area to dry items without anything protruding into the room.

 To the left of the laundry area, we created a storage and seating section close to the door.
 There is a built-in bench where you can sit to put shoes or boots on.
 I think this is a must in any entryway design.
 Whether it’s for the youngest member of your family or the oldest, someone always appreciates being able to sit down!

-There are some extra hooks above the bench and then above there are some large baskets to store hats, mitts etc… When everything has a place its’ so much less stressful trying to get the family out the door!
+There are some hooks above the bench and then above there are some large baskets to store hats, mitts etc… When everything has a place it’s so much less stressful trying to get the family out the door!

-On the other side of the room we removed the shoe racks and general clutter and opted for simple rows of hooks.
-For a very shallow space this is the best use.
+On the other side of the room, we removed the shoe racks and general clutter and opted for simple rows of white metal hooks.
+We felt this was the best use for a very shallow space.
 The main traffic path through the area remains clear.

-A row of hooks higher up allows plenty of hanging space for adults jackets, bags etc… and a smaller row below allows kids to hang their belongings in their own special spot.
+A row of hooks higher up allows plenty of hanging space for adults’ jackets, bags etc… and a smaller row of brass peg hooks below allows kids to hang their belongings in their own special spot.
 This allows them to tidy up after themselves and also makes use of the entire wall space.

-In a small, multifunctional room like this one you want to make sure you are using every square inch!
-Beside the door to the pantry we installed a cute little peg rail for commonly used cleaning supplies like the broom and dustpan.
+You want to make sure you are using every square inch in a small, multifunctional space like this one!
+Beside the door to the pantry, we installed a cute little wooden peg rail for commonly used cleaning supplies like the broom and dustpan.
 The items look pretty, but are also easy to grab.
+(The pink dustpan was from West Elm, but it’s sold out and I haven’t found anything else quite like it!
+The tea towel is from Ten & Co.)

-Which brings me to perhaps the most interesting part of this post lol!
-How much did all of this cost?
-We tried to do this project on a reasonable budget that would be within reach, but still create a designer look.
+This brings me to perhaps the most interesting part of this post… How much did all of this cost?
+We tried to do this project on a reasonable budget, but still create a designer look.
 We saved money by doing all the labour ourselves and working with the existing structure as much as we could.

 The homeowner had already installed shiplap in part of the mudroom, so we finished the entire room in the same.
 The floor tile was neutral and in perfect condition, so we kept it.
 There was existing electrical, plumbing etc.. in place so we kept the room layout similar enough that none of these things needed to be moved.